WestConnex

-The forecast cost of WestConnex has grown from A$10 billion to over $16.8 billion.
+The forecast cost of WestConnex has grown from A$10 billion to over $45 billion.
 Once land acquisitions, network extensions development costs and the cost of operations are accounted for, the total cost is forecast to be at least $20 billion and possibly as much as $45 billion.
 In August 2018, the NSW government sold 51 percent of WestConnex to a consortium led by Transurban for A$9.26 billion.

-The project has bipartisan political support from the coalition and Labor parties, at both a federal and state level.
-Described as "the biggest transport project in Sydney and Australia since the Harbour Bridge" and costing "in current dollars, double the Snowy River scheme", the project has been criticised on economic, social and process grounds and has been the subject of public protest.
+The project has bipartisan political support from the Coalition and Labor parties, at both a federal and state level.
+Described as "the biggest transport project in Sydney and Australia since the Harbour Bridge" and costing "in current dollars, double the Snowy Mountains Scheme", the project has been criticised on economic, social and process grounds and has been the subject of public protest.
 It has faced opposition from residents, pro-public transport groups, anti-toll groups, and councillors from impacted suburbs, including the Lord Mayor of Sydney Clover Moore, and the Greens.
 In June 2017, the City of Sydney called on the government to abandon the third and final stage of the project.